You want smart political talk without the meltdowns?

 We're continuing our investigation into the surveillance, the unmasking, Susan Rice's admission.

-She doesn't didn't she didn't say unmasking.
+She didn't say unmasking.

-Meaning, let's say they were surveilling the Russian ambassador, the Chinese ambassador, or the Israeli ambassador, the Iranian ambassador, what would have increased the pace, the fact that they're talking to these individuals in in a lead up to their new job?
+What would have increased the pace, the fact that they're talking to these individuals in a lead up to their new job?

-This is where the spin comes in, right, Sean.
+This is where the spin comes in, right, Sean?

-And I know Trey Gowdy, I know Rand Paul, I've heard other people saying Susan Rice needs to testify.
+I've heard other people saying Susan Rice needs to testify.

 It was right with our story.

-I mean, our story talked about how they were pulling records from all the way from July all the way through January after the election.
+I mean, our story talked about how they were pulling records all the way from July all the way through January after the election.

 Well, maybe they were just monitoring what world leaders were talking about when it came to Trump.

-And I'm like, what gives them the right to access that to monitor what to quell world leaders' fears, they said that you know that were nervous about Trump coming into the presidency.
+And I'm like, what gives them the right to access that to monitor what?

-Now, I couldn't believe it when I heard that spin, and and as a reporter, I don't buy it one bit, one bit at all, because and that wasn't their job.
+And as a reporter, I don't buy it one bit, one bit at all, and that wasn't their job.

 So there needs to be an investigation because we can only go so far.